Professor Daniel Smith

 My primary research and clinical focus is bipolar disorder.
 I have conducted work on the classification, genetic epidemiology and treatment of bipolar disorder.
 I have also been active in data science approaches and in work to understand the complex interface between major mental illness and cardiometabolic disease.
 My current primary focus is sleep, circadian science and mental illness.
 I lead the interdisciplinary MRC-funded UK Circadian Mental Health Network and I am PI for two major Wellcome Trust programme grants on bipolar disorder, called AMBIENT-BD and HELIOS-BD.

-I also have an interest in Metabolic Psychiatry and was Co-PI for the Ketogenic Diet in Bipolar Disorder Pilot Study.
-I am part of several global research collaborations, including the Psychiatric Genomics Consortium and the Consortium for Lithium Genomics, and I work on the Chronobiology Task Force of the International Society for Bipolar Disorder.
+I also lead the new interdisciplinary Hub for Metabolic Psychiatry (2024-2029), which is part of the UKRI Mental Health Platform and I am part of several global research collaborations, including the Psychiatric Genomics Consortium and the Consortium for Lithium Genomics.
+I am Co-Director of the Chronobiology Task Force of the International Society for Bipolar Disorder.

 I trained in medicine at the University of Edinburgh (BSc, 1994 and MB ChB, 1996) and completed a clinical research training fellowship in Edinburgh (MD, 2006) alongside an International Masters in Affective Neuroscience in Maastricht (MSc, 2006).
 After clinical training in psychiatry, I held a postdoctoral fellowship from the National Institute of Health Research (NIHR) at Cardiff University (2006-2012).
 I moved to the University of Glasgow as Reader in Psychiatry in 2012 and was promoted to a personal chair in 2014.
 I joined the University of Edinburgh in April 2021.